studiopress/atomic-blocks/README.txt

-=== Atomic Blocks ===
+=== Atomic Blocks - Gutenberg Blocks Collection ===
 Contributors: atomicblocks, mindctrl, arrayhq
 Donate link: https://atomicblocks.com
-Tags: gutenberg, blocks, page builder, builder, editor, atomicblocks, style Requires at least: 4.7
+Tags: gutenberg, blocks, page builder, gutenberg blocks, editor, atomicblocks, builder, wordpress 5.0, options Requires at least: 4.7
-Tested up to: 4.9.4
+Tested up to: 4.9.5
 Stable tag: 1.0.3
 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Page building blocks for the new WordPress editor.
+A beautiful collection of Gutenberg blocks.

 == Description ==

-Atomic Blocks is a collection of "blocks" for the new WordPress block editor, also known as [Gutenberg](https://atomicblocks.com/beginners-guide-gutenberg/).
+Atomic Blocks is a collection of content blocks for the new [Gutenberg](https://atomicblocks.com/beginners-guide-gutenberg/?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_desc_gberg_link) block editor.
 Blocks are chunks of content such as paragraphs, images, galleries, columns, and more.
-Building with blocks gives you more control to quickly create and launch any kind of site you want!
+Building blocks give you more control to quickly create and launch any kind of site you want!

 **Atomic Blocks is in early development and may not be suitable for production sites.** Because the new editor is still in production, breaking changes could be expected.
 Feel free to follow along and [contribute](https://github.com/ArrayHQ/atomic-blocks) to the development.

-### Atomic Blocks currently includes:
+## Atomic Blocks currently includes the following blocks:

 * Testimonials
 * Inline Notice